alafon/alcapon/README.md

 # AlCapON : Enable Capistrano for your eZ Publish installations

 AlCapON is a simple recipe for Capistrano, the well-known deployment toolbox.
 It helps you dealing with simple task such as pushing your code to your webserver(s), clearing cache, etc.

 IMPORTANT: this package is currently under development, please consider testing it on a preproduction environment before going further.
-Please also read the "Known bugs" section carefully.
+Please also do read the "Known bugs" section carefully.

 ## Changelog